 May I use the MMF office printer?

 The printer in the MMF office is for official MMF staff use only.
-We cannot print extra copies of your scores or any other non-official materials, but if a part is lost or damaged, we can re-print it.
 There are copy machines and printers located on campus.
 On-campus copies are generally ca. 10-15¢ per copy.

 Information for Those with Special Needs/Non-Discrimination Policy

 Are you able to accommodate those with disabilities?

 Skidmore College is wheelchair accessible, and we welcome applicants who require the use of wheelchairs.
 However, we are unable to accommodate applicants with severe physical or mental disabilities.
 Acceptance of all applicants is at MMF's sole discretion, and those with extraordinary needs will be reviewed on a case by case basis.